Frances Bergen

 Frances Bergen (née Westerman; September 14, 1922 – October 2, 2006) was an American actress and fashion model.
 She was the wife of ventriloquist Edgar Bergen and the mother of actress Candice Bergen and film and television editor Kris Bergen.

 Early life

-Bergen was born in Birmingham, Alabama, the daughter of Lille Mabel (née Howell) and William Westerman.
-Her paternal grandparents were both from German families.
-In 1933, her father died of tuberculosis, when Frances was ten years old.
+In 1932, her father died of tuberculosis, when Frances was ten years old.
 Shortly after, her mother moved the family to Los Angeles.
 She graduated from Los Angeles High School.

 Career

 As an actress, Bergen had supporting or minor roles in a number of films.
 She made her debut in Titanic (1953), after which she appeared in Robert Z. Leonard's Her Twelve Men (1954), and Douglas Sirk's Interlude (1957).
 During the 1958-1959 television season, Frances became the recurring love interest on the western show Yancy Derringer as Madame Francine, the strong willed but beautiful owner of a members-only gambling house in New Orleans set in 1868.
 She also was featured on a 1956 record, The Beguiling Miss Frances Bergen, accompanied by accordionist Art Van Damme.

 Bergen also made numerous other appearances on television, with guest starring roles on The Millionaire, The Dick Powell Show, Barnaby Jones, MacGyver, and Murder, She Wrote.

 She returned to films in the 1980s, with small roles in American Gigolo (1980), The Sting II (1983), The Star Chamber (1983), The Muppets Take Manhattan (1984), Hollywood Wives (1985) (starring her famous daughter), The Morning After (1986), and Made in America (1993).
 She also had a major part in Henry Jaglom's independently made film Eating (1990).
 She appeared on two episodes of Murphy Brown, her daughter's hit show, including Part One of the series finale in 1998.